mlanett/tpe-agent/README.md

 }
 ```

-**Note**: This requires Java 9+ with the `jdk.attach.allowAttachSelf` system property or the `-XX:+EnableDynamicAgentLoading` flag.
+Note: This requires Java 9+ with the `jdk.attach.allowAttachSelf` system property or the `-XX:+EnableDynamicAgentLoading` flag.
 The `-javaagent` approach (Option 1) is recommended as it's simpler and doesn't require these additional flags.

 ### Collecting Metrics